Lesson video

 So the way you speak, you have a regretful tone in your voice.

-Maybe when you're apologising to somebody, you might say it in a regretful tone.
+Maybe when you're apologizing to somebody, you might say it in a regretful tone.

-A regretful sigh, the noise you make when you regret doing something.
+The noise you make (exhales sharply) when you regret doing something.

-A regretful smile, not a huge beaming smile, but a regretful smile is just maybe a small one where you're feeling a little bit, like you regret what you've done.
+Not a huge beaming smile, but a regretful smile is just maybe a small one where you're feeling a little bit like you regret what you've done.

 And then a regretful feeling, when you feel regretful, you regret what you've done.